What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 How many hours are required to be a full-time student?
 Are all students required to be full-time?

-In order to be considered full-time, a student must be registered for at least 8-hours.
+In order to be considered full-time, a student must be registered for at least 8 units.
 Domestic students are allowed to attend part time.
 International students are required to attend full time due to visa stipulations.

 If admitted, may I take courses in other schools at CGU?

 Yes, you may take courses at other schools within the university with permission from the instructor.
-You should also check with your department advisor to verify whether or not the course will apply toward your degree requirements.
+You should also check with your faculty academic advisor to verify whether or not the course will apply toward your degree requirements.

 Where can I find a schedule of classes offered by SCGH?